 I am planning to mix top soil and cow manure with 1:1 ratio and use for growing vegetables, flowers, plants in a plastic container/pot.
-Will the plants grow well?
 I will be using fertilizers for the plants with NPK 16-12-12 as per the recommended usage in the pack.
 Will the plants grow well?

-When properly used, manure eliminates the need to apply chemical fertilizer, since they both supply, but in not exactly equal amounts, the three major nutrients needed by plants: nitrogen, phosphorus and potassium.
+- When properly used, manure eliminates the need to apply chemical fertilizer, since they both supply, the three major nutrients needed by plants: nitrogen, phosphorus and potassium.
 Here is another article specifically devoted to fertilizers: Fertilizing Your Garden

 Finally, you might find the information in this OSU publication helpful: Growing Your Own (EM9027).
 It covers everything you need to know about vegetable gardening in the PNW.
 Good luck!